redfast00/rcpu_symbolic_execution/README.md

 RCPU is a 16-bit fantasy CPU architecture (that has however been implemented in
   [real hardware](https://github.com/redfast00/RCPU_FPGA)).
 The
-  goal of this project is to explore [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution) combined with an [SMT-solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (like Z3).
+  goal of this project is to explore [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution) using Prolog.
   The goal of this project is to either find inputs satisfying constraints on arbitrary RCPU programs or to prove that there are no possible inputs satisfying the constraints.
 The constraints can be on the internal state of the